 - In homemade liquid creme foundation and makeup

-I only use raw, unrefined, Grade A Shea butter.
-There are many refined Shea butters that are odor free and bleached to be completely white, but the refining process removes some of the beneficial properties.
+I only use raw, unrefined, Grade A shea butter.
+There are many refined ones that are odor free and bleached to be completely white, but the refining process removes some of the beneficial properties.

 - Grade A

-TIP: If you get unrefined shea butter, that means it has not been filtered and may contain trace particles of the shea nut.
+If you get unrefined shea butter, that means it has not been filtered and may contain trace particles of the shea nut.
 I often gently heat my shea butter until it just melts and then pour through a cheesecloth or strainer to remove any particles.
-Once strained, I pour the shea butter into silicon molds in pre-measured amounts (tablespoons, 1/4 cup, etc) so that it is ready to use for natural beauty recipes.
+Once strained, I pour the shea butter into these (or any) silicone molds in pre-measured amounts (tablespoons, 1/4 cup, etc.) so that it is ready to use for natural beauty recipes.

-Shea butter is for external use only.
+I’m only comfortable using shea butter externally.
 Ask a doc or dermatologist before using, especially with underlying skin conditions.
 Those with nut allergies should avoid or check with an allergist.

 Store shea butter out of direct light or heat.
 Several sources suggest shea butter may go rancid or expire within 12-24 months, but since it has so many uses I never have a jar of it that long.
 Leave it out on your bathroom counter and watch it disappear!

 Ever used shea butter?
 How did it work for you?